-Description Fair value Valuation Technique Unobservable Inputs Range (per square foot) Relationship of unobservable inputs Commercial properties HK\$302,600,000 Direct comparison approach Recent price of similar properties in the relevant market after taking into account of time, size, building age, floor, location, frontage, layout, quality, pedestrian flow, accessibility and exposure.
-HK\$3,408 to HK\$145,571 Better the characteristic of properties, higher the price per sq. ft. and the fair value.
-Industrial properties HK\$33,600,000 Direct comparison approach Recent price of similar properties in the relevant market after taking into account of time, size, building age, floor and view.
-HK\$3,101 to HK\$3,997 Better the characteristic of properties, higher the price per sq. ft. and the fair value.
-Residential & commercial properties HK\$177,900,000 Direct comparison approach Recent price of similar properties in the relevant market after taking into account of time, size, building age, floor, location, frontage, view, quality, exposure, aspect and others.
-HK\$7,011 to HK\$71,097 Better the characteristic of properties, higher the price per sq. ft. and the fair value.
-Site HK\$4,890,000 Direct comparison approach Recent price of similar properties in the relevant market after taking into account of time, size, location, accessibility, town planning zoning, site configuration and others.
-HK\$275 to HK\$1,100 Better the characteristic of properties, higher the price per sq. ft. and the fair value.
+Description Fair value Valuation Technique Unobservable Inputs Range (per square foot) Relationship of unobservable inputs Commercial properties HK\$333,600,000 Direct comparison approach Recent price of similar properties in the relevant market after taking into account of time, size, building age, floor, location frontage, layout, quality, facilities, accessibility, exposure and others.
+HK\$4,297 to HK\$134,728 Better the characteristic of properties, higher the price per sq. ft. and the fair value.
+Industrial properties HK\$35,200,000 Direct comparison approach Recent price of similar properties in the relevant market after taking into account of time, size, building age, floor and view.
+HK\$3,254 to HK\$3,879 Better the characteristic of properties, higher the price per sq. ft. and the fair value.
+Residential & commercial properties HK\$242,000,000 Direct comparison approach Recent price of similar properties in the relevant market after taking into account of time, size, building age, floor, location zoning and development scale.
+HK\$3,362 to HK\$9,411 Better the characteristic of properties, higher the price per sq. ft. and the fair value.
+Site HK\$4,960,000 Direct comparison approach Recent price of similar properties in the relevant market after taking into account of time, size, location, accessibility, town planning zoning, structure and layout.
+HK\$275 to HK\$1,349 Better the characteristic of properties, higher the price per sq. ft. and the fair value.